 Nursing Practice Area: nursing education, nursing administration, policy or research

-Kathleen Chabot advanced through nursing as a Nurse Attendant, Licensed Practical Nurse with completion of her BScN in 2007.
+Kathleen Chabot advanced through nursing as a Nurse Attendant, Licensed Practical Nurse, completing her BScN in 2007.
 Her point-of-care experience includes LTC, medicine, ambulatory care, renal/dialysis, emergency, women’s health/obstetrics, public health, Northern/First Nations outpost nursing, occupational health nursing, home care and as a clinical nurse educator.

-Her grassroots knowledge and experience has provided her with the understanding that the CRNS’s mandate of public protection can only be fully achieved through collaboration within the nursing domain itself and collectively with all medical disciplines and partners.
-To maximize our voice and contribution in this shared responsibility, RNs must be supported both as individual health care agents and as a professional organization.
+Her grassroots knowledge and experience have taught her that the CRNS’s mandate of public protection can only be fully achieved through collaboration within the nursing domain itself and collectively with all medical disciplines and partners.
+To maximize our voice and contribution in this shared responsibility, RNs must be supported as individual health care agents and as a professional organization.

 Cindy Smith, RN

 With over thirty years of professional practice in health care settings, Cindy Smith has served in all domains of nursing, from practice and education to administration and research.

 Cindy has been dedicated to nursing leadership for the last 20 years of her career.
 She has served as manager of Adult Rehab at Wascana Rehab Centre, manager of Neurosciences at Regina General Hospital, and as an educator and program head at SIAST.
 Cindy joins the CRNS leadership team from Saskatchewan Polytechnic in Regina, where she served as Associate Dean of the School of Nursing and Health Sciences since 2011.
 Her passion for registered nursing in Saskatchewan and across Canada is reflected in her pursuit of advancing scholarship and research in nursing education, serving on more than 30 teams, committees and councils in the last 15 years.